Chepchirchir12/phishing-detection-system/README.md

-# PhishGuard: Advanced Phishing Detection & Forensic Analysis System
+# Phishing Detection and Analysis System

-PhishGuard is a high-performance, cybersecurity solution designed for real-time phishing detection and email forensic analysis.
-It utilizes a **Hybrid Intelligence Architecture** that merges calibrated Machine Learning (ML) models with a sophisticated heuristic inference layer and Explainable AI (XAI).
+A high-performance, cybersecurity solution designed for real-time phishing detection and email analysis.
+It utilizes a **Hybrid Intelligence Architecture** that that merges logistic regression with TF-IDF analysis to produce a sophisticated model

 ## Key Features